mainland/kyllini/doc/userguide.md

 ## Feature flags

+The flags -finline-val`, `-finline-fun`, and `-finline-comp` imply `-fsimpl` since they require the simplifier.

+The flags `-fautolut` and `-flut` both imply `-ffloat-views` since without views far fewer expressions are LUTted.

 | Flag             | Description |
 | ---              | --- |
 | `-fpprint`       | Pretty-print file (for debugging) |